IssALX23/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task 12 prints the numbers from 1 to 100 separated by a space

 Task 14 prints the ASCII alphabet, in reverse order, Smile in the mirror

+Task 15 removing the character at the position n using the index